Embird Embroidery Software

 Marquee

-Use Marquee tool to select a rectangular area of crosses.
+Use the Marquee tool to select a rectangular area of crosses.
 To select an area, click the left mouse button and drag the mouse until the flashing outline surrounds the area you want.
 Release the mouse button.
-Depress Shift and Alt keys simultaneously if you want to select only crosses and no back stitch lines.
+Depress the Shift and Alt keys simultaneously if you want to select only crosses and no backstitch lines.
 Clicking either mouse button outside the outline turns the area selection off.
-When you select an area, you can use Edit menu commands to cut, copy, paste, mirror, rotate, duplicate and delete the selected crosses.
+When you select an area, you can use Edit menu commands to cut, copy, paste, mirror, rotate, duplicate, and delete the selected crosses.
 You can also hold the mouse button down to move the area.

 Lasso

-Use Lasso tool to select a free-form area of crosses.
+Use the Lasso tool to select a free-form area of crosses.
 To select an area, click the left mouse button and drag the mouse to create a line around the area.
 When the line is a complete circle, release the mouse button.
-Depress Shift and Alt keys simultaneously if you want to select only crosses and no back stitch lines.
+Depress the Shift and Alt keys simultaneously if you want to select only crosses and no backstitch lines.
 Clicking either mouse button outside the outline turns the area selection off.
-When you select an area, you can use Edit menu commands to cut, copy, paste, mirror, rotate, duplicate and delete the selected crosses.
+When you select an area, you can use Edit menu commands to cut, copy, paste, mirror, rotate, duplicate, and delete the selected crosses.
 You can also hold the mouse button down to move the area.

 Magic wand for contiguous area

-Use Magic wand for contiguous area tool to select contiguous area of the same color.
+Use the Magic wand for contiguous area tool to select a contiguous area of the same color.
 Click on the color you want to select.
-The treshold control allows you to specify the tolerance setting (see below).
-Depress Shift key to add chosen area to current selection.
-Depress Alt key to remove chosen area from current selection.
-Depress Shift and Alt keys simultaneously if you want to select only crosses and no back stitch lines.
+The threshold control allows you to specify the tolerance setting (see below).
+Depress the Shift key to add the chosen area to the current selection.
+Depress the Alt key to remove the chosen area from the current selection.
+Depress the Shift and Alt keys simultaneously if you want to select only crosses and no backstitch lines.
 Clicking either mouse button outside the outline turns the area selection off.
-When you select an area, you can use Edit menu commands to cut, copy, paste, mirror, rotate, duplicate and delete the selected crosses.
+When you select an area, you can use Edit menu commands to cut, copy, paste, mirror, rotate, duplicate, and delete the selected crosses.
 You can also hold the mouse button down to move the area.

 Magic wand for non-contiguous area

-Use Magic wand for non-contiguous area tool to select the non-contiguous area of the same color.
-Otherwise this tool works the same way as Magic wand for contiguous area.
+Use the Magic wand for non-contiguous area tool to select a non-contiguous area of the same color.
+Otherwise, this tool works the same way as the Magic wand for contiguous area.

 Actual size

-Use Actual size tool to return the view to its natural size.
+Use the Actual size tool to return the view to its natural size.

 Zoom